Healthy Homes Assessment Hastings Central

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords now have to ensure that their Hastings Central rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rentals must be completely in compliance by July 1st 2024.
+Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
+The landlords are now required to ensure their Hastings Central rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rentals are required to be completely compliant by 1 July 2024.

 The areas covered by the Healthy Homes Standards are:

-We will evaluate the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we will advise you or your property manager of any tasks which requirements to be completed, and offer a report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we will advise you or your property manager of any tasks required. requirements to be completed and offer a report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements of the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not conforming to the standards could be held accountable for up to $7,200 in addition to any healthier homes associated fines.
+Inability to meet the standards to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7,200 plus additional healthier homes associated fines.

-We are fully independent assessors of rental properties, as well as completely qualified to assess both Healthy Homes and Homefit.
+We are fully independent assessors for rental properties, we are fully qualified to evaluate both Healthy Homes and Homefit.

 Call Now 0800 894 138